MyNamesLex/Small-Unity-Tech-Demos/README.md

 ### Survival-Horror-Game

 This was the first time I tested out NavMesh, it's a slenderman-esque game where you collect spheres and avoid being caught by the enemy

+### Procedural-Generation

+I wanted to try out procedural generation so I followed a Brackeys Tutorial and made this